 Cold and flu drinks, such as Lemsip, can also be bought from chemists.
 These are often small powder sachets which are mixed with hot water.
 These drinks contain paracetamol to help relieve headaches and muscle aches which are common symptoms of colds.
 If you are taking a cold and flu treatment that contains paracetamol, do not take other medications which also contain paracetamol.

 Lozenges and cough syrups

 An incessant cough can make your throat sore and disturb your sleep.
 Depending on the type of cough you have, whether it's dry, mucous or chesty, will depend on the type of syrup you should take.
 Speak to your pharmacist if you are not sure which kind of cough you have and subsequently which treatment would be best for you.

 Alternatively, a lozenge may help to sooth your throat.
 Lozenges containing menthol (peppermint oil) and/or eucalyptol (eucalyptus oil), such as Lockets, Strepsils, Soothers and Halls, are available from chemists, corner shops and supermarkets.
-They are available in a range of flavours and some are filled with a liquid center.
+They are available in a range of flavours, and some are filled with a liquid centre.
 Much like syrups, you may find different types of lozenges for the various types of cough.
 For the best result, choose the treatment for the type of cough you have - this will usually be found on the packaging.

 Be careful when choosing syrups and lozenges as some can contain high amounts of sugar.
 You may want to ask your pharmacist for a sugar-free option if your doctor has told you to reduce your intake of sugar.